DataDog/dockercon-workshop/dc16demo-step03-add-golang/readme.md

 Go to http://localhost:8080 and look around the rabbit interface.
 Review the Exchange, queue defined in the go app.

-We probably should have to redownload everything each time to get this golang container going
+We probably don't want to have to redownload everything each time to get this golang container going, so build it now to a new image and then use that image.

     docker-compose -f docker-compose2.yaml build dc2016golangapp